AllyYL/casestudy/src/projects/weave.md

 ## User Research

-What does sustainable fashion mean to online shoppers — and **what would convince them to switch platforms**?
+What does sustainable fashion mean to online shoppers — and **what would convince users to switch platforms**?

-To explore this, we conducted surveys and in-depth interviews with 14 potential users.
-We focused on perceptions of credibility, trust, and innovation in the context of fashion transparency.

 <br>